loosenthedark/going-for-gold/README.md

 - Expand the scope of the project to also incorporate the Tokyo 2020 Paralympic Games

 - The flag images returned from the REST Countries API are not of uniform dimensions, which presents challenges in terms of layout.
-This is something that could be addressed further down the line, e.g. by applying dynamic styling to the `.flag-wrapper` elements and their contents to ensure standardised width/height for each double-sided flag.
+This is something that could be addressed more thoroughly further down the line (for the time being, some basic contingency CSS has been put in place), e.g. by applying dynamic styling to the `.flag-wrapper` elements and their contents to ensure standardised width/height for each double-sided flag.

 [Project title is of course a respectful nod to the greatest TV game show of all time](https://www.youtube.com/watch?v=lTjVNwYRCNk)